 Double tax won’t be a problem, thanks to Double Tax Agreements (DTAs).
 The whole point of these agreements between two countries is to avoid double taxation.
 This is a good thing, because South Africans who earn more than R1.25 million working overseas will be liable for a maximum of 45% tax (refer to the sliding scale of the Tax Table rates), which is the same as it would be if they lived back home.
 Furthermore, the South African Revenue Services can only tax your income to the extent that it was not already taxed by your local tax administration abroad.
 So if you’re taxed 30% abroad, SARS can only stake a claim to 15% to reach that maximum total of 45%.

 Whether it’s tax emigration or financial emigration, call in the emigration experts.

 So what have we learned today?
 Resident status for tax liability and exchange control purposes are not the same thing.
 Yes, it’s true that amendments to the Income Tax Act seeks to bring money earned abroad back into South African coffers, the fact of the matter remains: you’ll need to know whether you’re liable to pay income tax back home on worldwide earnings.
 Financial emigration isn’t going to change your tax liability or prevent SARS from taking an interest in your global income.

 If you’re unsure of the tax implications of emigration it will be wise to consult your tax practitioner.
 Contact FinGlobal if you’d like to consider the advantages of financial emigration or cashing out your retirement annuity.
-FinGlobal to date provided hassle-free, professional assistance to more than 34 000 South Africans across 80 countries, and we’d love the opportunity to assist you in taking the best steps for your future abroad.
+FinGlobal to date provided hassle-free, professional assistance to more than 60 000 clients across 105 countries, and we’d love the opportunity to assist you in taking the best steps for your future abroad.